-Warning light Warning light/Details СНЕСК (except Canada) Malfunction indicator lamp Indicates a malfunction in: • The electronic engine control system; • The electronic throttle control system; に (Canada) The electronic automatic transmission control system; or Emission control system.
+Warning light Warning light/Details رباتی (except Canada) برکی (Canada) Malfunction indicator lamp Indicates a malfunction in: The electronic engine control system; The electronic throttle control system; The electronic automatic transmission control system; or Emission control system.

-Warning light Warning light/Details SRS warning light Indicates a malfunction in: • The SRS airbag system; • The front passenger occupant classification system; or • The seat belt pretensioner system. (except Canada) ABS warning light (if equipped) Indicates a malfunction in the ABS. @!
-Electric power steering warning light Indicates a malfunction in the EPS (Electric Power Steering) system.
+Warning light Warning light/Details SRS warning light Indicates a malfunction in: The SRS airbag system; The front passenger occupant classification system; or The seat belt pretensioner system.
+ABS (except Canada) ABS warning light (if equipped) Indicates a malfunction in: • The ABS; or • The brake assist system. !
+Electric power steering warning light Indicates a malfunction in the EPS (Electric Power Steering) system. ß Slip indicator The indicator light comes on to indicate a malfunction in: The VSC; or The TRAC.